Firefly

 4. Fireflies are an essential part of food chains, serving as prey for birds, spiders, and other insects.

 5. Interestingly, fireflies also hold cultural significance in many societies around the world.
-In some cultures, their glowing lights symbolize hope, inspiration, and even love.
+In some cultures, their glowing lights symbolise hope, inspiration, and even love.
 The magical display of fireflies lighting up a summer night sky has inspired poets, artists, and writers for centuries.

 6. Their ability to produce light without heat has intrigued scientists for centuries and has even inspired advancements in technology such as LED lighting.